evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 Let's start with a short re-cap of last post.

 ## the problem
-The `spec` is find a rectangle that keeps the grass coordinates inside, and mushrooms outside.
+The `spec` is: rectangle that keeps the grass coordinates inside, and mushrooms outside.
 ![Image with caption](/program-synthesis-primer/assets/generating-programs/spec.png "icons created by Freepik - Flaticon, monkik")

 ## the dream and the reality